- List of Direct Payday Loan Companies

 - Working with a loan broker will often cost you more.
 There are really no two ways around it.
 Brokers will often charge a fee when they provide customers to lenders.
 It’s just how they make money, and it’s a business after all.
-To make up for the cost of the lead a direct payday loan lender is probably going to pass that fee along to the customer.
+To make up for the cost of the lead a direct payday loan lender is going to pass that fee along to the customer.
 This means the already high rates attached to a cash advance are going to be even higher for the borrower.
 Brokers are also able to get around state laws which cap interest rates through a variety of loopholes.
 For example, they match borrowers with direct payday loan lenders in other states that don’t have rate caps.
 Another option is a company who operates on Indian reservations or other offshore locations.
-This means brokers are typically working under different rules and regulations.
-Compare that to a neighborhood lender who you meet face to face.
-Borrowers can wind up with alarmingly high fees and other unexpected costs when they don’t work with an actual lender.
+This means brokers are working under different rules and regulations.
+Compare that to a neighborhood finance server who you meet face to face.
+Borrowers can wind up with high fees and other unexpected costs when they don’t work with an actual lender.

 - Marketing or lead generation sites are often misleading.
 Non-direct lending sites are often designed to look direct lenders.
 These are usually the sites that crop up at the top of the list in an online search.
-Borrowers need to make sure they’re reading the fine print when they visit these sites because many of these brokers are purposely trying to look like direct lenders, when in actuality, they’re simply the middlemen.
+Borrowers need to make sure they’re reading the fine print when they visit these sites because many of these brokers are trying to look like direct lenders, when in actuality, they’re the middlemen.
 Their job is to sell the customer’s information off to whoever bids the most, and once that information is submitted, it’s up for grabs.

 Borrowers should always be leery of lead generation sites and companies in general that want to market your data to the highest bidder.
-They should specifically watch out for companies that ask for personal information before disclosing loan details.
-Certified lenders who are transparent and upfront about their fees, rules, and regulations are the safest bet for acquiring a payday or installment loan.
+They should watch out for companies that ask for personal information before disclosing loan details.
+Certified direct lenders who are transparent and upfront about their fees, rules, and regulations are the safest bet for acquiring a payday or installment loan.
 Make yourself familiar with state laws and government regulations.
 Understand the interest rate caps and other limitations that come with a short term direct lender loan.
 Having knowledge of financing rules is a great way to avoid paying unwanted fees and, in many cases, getting scammed.